Iconography of St. Louis: River City

 St. Louis has long been known for its barge traffic and steamboats.
 The writer Mark Twain is an icon of St. Louis in his own right, and wrote prolifically about the steamboats along the river.

 The Missouri-Mississippi confluence has been appropriated for many uses over time.
 The local chapter of the Green Party, the Gateway Green Alliance, regularly publishes a periodically called The Confluence.
 Lindenwood University's department of History has an academic journal also called The Confluence.
 The term is a very popular reference for local politicians to make when speaking of great ideas intersecting.
 It is tied to the city's identity through the rivers on the city flag and great seasonal floods.

-Aloe Plaza in front of Union Station (itself a souvenir of St Louis's glory days as America's fourth largest city city, being the world's largest train station when it opened in 1894) features a large sculpture, Meeting of the Waters, which is centered around two large nude figures representing the Missouri and Mississippi rivers.
+Aloe Plaza in front of Union Station (itself a souvenir of St Louis's glory days as America's fourth largest city, being the world's largest train station when it opened in 1894) features a large sculpture, Meeting of the Waters, which is centered around two large nude figures representing the Missouri and Mississippi rivers.
 (The sculpture was originally titled Marriage of the Waters, but the city fathers felt that a nude wedding was a bit too outré.)